Carrowkeel, Cairn G, Co. Sligo.

-Description and History – This tomb is absolutely fantastic and is one the best at Carrowkeel along with cairn K. As you approach it no entrance is visible to you until you get close to the tomb when a small opening becomes visible.
+Description and History: This tomb is absolutely fantastic and is one the best at Carrowkeel along with cairn K. As you approach it no entrance is visible to you until you get close to the tomb when a small opening becomes visible.
 My first reaction was that I would never, in a million years, climb inside that tomb.
 The entrance is big enough to crawl into but a stone about 12 inches from this entrance makes things tricky.
-I unloaded myself from all bags and coats and tried to crawl in and couldn’t manage it.
+I unloaded myself of all bags and coats and tried to crawl in and couldn’t manage it.
 I tried a few times and eventually found going in feet first at an angle on my side was the best way of getting in there.
 If you are claustrophobic then this tomb isn’t for you.
 The good news is that once you get inside there is a lot more room and you can stand up at the chamber is about 7 foot tall.
 The chamber is polygonal in shape with three chambers leading off it.
 All of these are narrow and hard to get into.
 All have large lintels above their doorway.
 There is no decoration in this tomb but there are not one but two light boxes here.
 The first is above the entrance and the second is above the rear chamber entrance.
-I’m not sure if this feature is found anywhere else and I hope to observe it in use one day on the summer solstice to which it is aligned.
+I’m not sure if two light boxes are a feature anywhere else.

 This tomb is an absolute gem and well worth the climb up to it and the hard crawl inside.